 Average rent for 1 BR: $2200 - $2700 Average rent for 2 BR: $3100 - $3500 Average rent for 3 BR: $4400 - $4800

 Pro tip: If you’re looking on this side of the East Bay, check out Albany!
-Just north of Berkeley, Albany is a quaint city with a population of fewer than 20,000 residents, and home to some of the Bay Area’s finest mom n pop restaurants and shops.
+Just north of Berkeley, Albany is a quaint city with a population of fewer than 20,000 residents and is home to some of the Bay Area’s finest mom-n-pop restaurants and shops.

 Average rent for 1 BR: $2000 - $2400 Average rent for 2 BR: $2900 - $3300 Average rent for 3 BR: $4300 - $4700